Google Tag Gateway

 GTG can be enabled through different methods:

-GTG is frequently enabled through the **Google Ads account** — often without the website owner's explicit knowledge.
-When a Google Ads campaign is linked to a website, Google may automatically enroll the site in GTG at the infrastructure level.
-This is the **most common cause of late consent signals** reported by the Sirdata CMP, because:
+GTG is frequently enabled through the **Google Ads account** via a **one-click CDN injection** — often without the website owner's explicit knowledge.
+When a Google Ads campaign is linked to a website, Google may automatically enroll the site in GTG at the CDN/infrastructure level with a single click.
+This **one-click CDN injection** method is the **most common cause of late consent signals** reported by the Sirdata CMP, because:

-* The enrollment happens at the Google Ads level, not on the website itself
+* The enrollment happens at the Google Ads level via CDN injection, not on the website itself

 * Website owners may not be aware that GTG has been activated